 -

-Language models are autoregressive.
+The modern approach for language models is autoregressive (also called causal language model generation).
 It models prediction by decomposing the joint probability of a sequence as follows (using the Chain rule of Probability)

 We may also simplify the above if we make use of the Markov property.